memgraph/docs/lab/style-script/reference-guide.md

                 Property(node, "horsepower"))
 }
 ```

-Predicate can be any expression that returns a value of type `Boolean`.
+The predicate can be any expression that returns a value of type `Boolean`.
 It
 should depend on `node`, because if it doesn't, it will either be applied to all
 nodes or to no nodes.

 ```
 @NodeStyle And(HasProperty(node, "name"),
                Equals?(Property(node, "name"), "Tony Stark")) {